 Obama's campaign has been far more inclusive than John McCain's.
-Yet as of late, Obama's handlers are so bent on passing its biracial, bi-nationally-raised man as a pure-blooded American - a new commercial plays up his "values straight from the Kansas heartland" - that they are reinforcing the impurities ignorantly attributed to Muslim Americans.
+Yet as of late, Obama's handlers are so bent on passing their biracial, binationally-raised man as a pure-blooded American - a new commercial plays up his "values straight from the Kansas heartland" - that they are reinforcing the perception that Muslim Americans are impure.

 Asked what he would say to Obama if he had the chance, Bilal Kaleem, executive director of the Boston chapter of the Muslim American Society, said, "It's a tough question, and it's sad that it's a tough question. . . .
 I would suggest that he might have to do the same thing [on Islam] that he did on race.
 He addressed it head-on in a landmark speech.
 He gave his speech in a mature way.
 If he could speak in the same way to that, it could be inspiring for our country and the world."

 It is understandable why Barack Hussein Obama and his handlers suffer from PTSD - post-traumatic smear disorder.
 Political woodpeckers hammer falsehoods from the right.
 Fellow Democrat Hillary Clinton, when asked whether Obama is a Muslim, tackily peeped, "there is nothing to base that on, as far as I know."
 Despite nearly hitting the third rail over his former Christian pastor, the Rev. Jeremiah Wright, only 58 percent of Americans think Obama is a Christian, according to a Newsweek poll in May.